pavankpdev/nextJS-with-TS/README.md

 This is a [Next.js](https://nextjs.org/) project, with Typescript.
-Using this to learn Next.js.
+I'm using this to learn Next.js.